Review of CAMS & STAMS book collection from Curriculum Associates

 Part four has a model of a written answer for one word problem.
 Then it has a similar word problem and asks the student to write a solution, showing each step and explaing how he/she found the solution.

-And part five has multiple-choice, short-response, and extended-response questions, similar to the ones often seen in national and standardized tests.
+Part five has multiple-choice, short-response, and extended-response questions, similar to the ones often seen in national and standardized tests.

 So, in ten pages, the student learns and practices the concept of dividing a whole number by a fraction.